pranjalashutosh/ArtStellar/tasks/tasks-0001-prd-art-ecommerce-store.md

 - `server/static.ts` - Static file serving; may be involved in serving digital downloads via secured endpoints.
 - `server/config.ts` - Server configuration module; loads Stripe keys, shipping settings, and other env vars.
 - `docs/stripe-integration.md` - Documentation for Stripe Checkout integration approach and setup.
+- `docs/deployment.md` - Comprehensive deployment guide for Railway, Render, and other platforms.
+- `script/seed-admin.ts` - Utility script for creating admin users in any environment.
+- `.env.example` - Environment variables template with all required and optional configuration.
+- `railway.json` - Railway platform configuration for deployment.
+- `README.md` - Project documentation with setup, development, and deployment instructions.

 ### Notes